Chad Cordero: Toronto Blue Jays

+On June 3, 2011, Cordero signed with the St. Paul Saints of the American Association of Professional Baseball. with the St. Paul Saints of the American Association of Independent Professional Baseball, but retired on June 20, 2011.
+In 7 games 6 innings of relief he struggled mightily going 0-1 with a 13.50 ERA with 5 strikeouts.

+Los Angeles Angels

 On February 13, 2013, Cordero signed a minor league contract with the Los Angeles Angels of Anaheim due to his desire to play again.
 He was assigned to the Inland Empire 66ers of the California League, the (high) Class-A affiliate of the Angels, to begin the season.
+He elected free agency following the season on November 4.

 Personal life

-Cordero has three children: Riley, Cooper, and Tehya.
-Tehya died of Sudden Infant Death Syndrome in 2010.
-He was married to Jamie Cordero but the couple is now separated.
-Chad has no relation to Francisco Cordero, another MLB closer sharing his last name and playing at the same time as him.
+Cordero has three children.
+One of his children, Tehya, died of Sudden Infant Death Syndrome in 2010.
+He was married but is now separated.